We welcome your ideas and input. If you have ideas for new quality terms or would like to add to an existing term, contact us at [email protected].

 Ishikawa diagram: See “cause and effect diagram.”

-ISO 9000 series standards: A set of international standards on quality management and quality assurance developed to help companies effectively document the quality system elements to be implemented to maintain an efficient quality system.
+ISO 9000 series standards: A set of international standards on quality management and quality assurance developed to help organizations effectively document the quality system elements to be implemented to maintain an efficient quality system.
 The standards, initially published in 1987, are not specific to any particular industry, product or service.
-The standards were developed by the International Organization for Standardization (see listing).
-The standards underwent major revision in 2000 and now include ISO 9000:2005 (definitions), ISO 9001:2008 (requirements) and ISO 9004:2009 (continuous improvement).
+The standards were developed by the International Organization for Standardization (ISO) (see listing).
+The standards underwent major revision in 2000 and now include ISO 9000:2005 (definitions), ISO 9001:2008 (requirements), ISO 9004:2009 (continuous improvement) and ISO 9001: 2015 (risk management).

 Jidohka: Stopping a line automatically when a defective part is detected.
 Any necessary improvements can then be made by directing attention to the stopped equipment and the worker who stopped the operation.
 The jidohka system puts faith in the worker as a thinker and allows all workers the right to stop the line on which they are working.
 Also see “autonomation.”

-Job instruction: Quality system documentation that describes work conducted in one function in a company, such as setup, inspection, rework or operator.
+Job instruction: Quality system documentation that describes work conducted in one function in an organization, such as setup, inspection, rework or operator.

 Judgment inspection: A form of inspection to determine nonconforming product.
 Also see "informative inspection."